jharwell/sierra/docs/man/sierra.1.rst

 Exit Status
 ===========

-SIERRA will always return 0, unless it crashes with an exception or a failed assert, in which case the return code will be non-zero.
+SIERRA returns 0 on success.
+If it terminates early due to an unhandled exception or a failed assertion, the return code is non-zero.

-Errors should be reported to :xref:`SIERRA_GITHUB`.
+Report bugs at :xref:`SIERRA_GITHUB`.

 See Also
 ========

+:program:`parallel`\(1)

-Full documentation: :xref:`SIERRA_DOCS`
+Full documentation, tutorials, and plugin reference: :xref:`SIERRA_DOCS`

+Sample project referenced throughout the docs: :xref:`SIERRA_SAMPLE_PROJECT`